The first two days of our Tour of Andalucia started in Malaga, continued with a short stop in Marbella and is mostly about lovely days in Ronda.

 In Ronda only one of the restaurant meals gave us a lasting memory.

 The two dinners we had on the tourist strip of Calle Nueva and in a side street to Plaza del Socorro.
 The meals were quite alright but not more.

 The lunch on day two was very good.
 The restaurant Pedro Romero near the Plaza de Toros proved to be a good place.
 As the name suggests the walls were filled with pictures and artefacts from the bullring.
 Our menú del día lunch cost us 25 euros compared to the 10-12 euros elsewhere in town, and it was definitely worth it.
 The gazpacho soup was a very good starter and so was the rabo de toro(oxtail stew) for the main course.
 Both are traditional dishes from southern Spain and were prepared with the little extra touch.

-We could easily have spent more days in Ronda but our tight schedule made us prepare for Day 3 of our “Vuelta a Andalucía”.
-We were thus very content with the first two days when we set out across the southernmost hills of this region down to the British colony of Gibraltar, before turning west to Jerez de la Frontera – home of Sherry.
+We could easily have spent more days in Ronda.
+However, our tight schedule made us prepare for Day 3 of our “Vuelta a Andalucía”.
+We were thus very content with the first two days.
+Then we set out across the southernmost hills of this region down to the British colony of Gibraltar.
+From there we turned west to Jerez de la Frontera – home of Sherry.

 All chapters in this series